The Welsh Terrier is an easily recognized breed, sporting all the traits you’d associate with the spunky terrier family.

 Some terriers suffer from hip dysplasia and patellar luxation, but both conditions can affect other breeds and are not specific to the Welsh Terrier.

-If your Welsh Terrier suffers from an allergy, you’ll probably notice an itchy rash develop somewhere on its body.
+If your Welsh Terrier suffers from an allergy, you’ll probably notice an itchy rash somewhere on its body.
 Other symptoms could include frequent ear infections or vomiting.

 Luckily, if your Welshie suffers from an allergic reaction to something, it’s usually treatable by simply removing the allergen from your home.